btargac/excel-parser-processor/README.md

 After running this command, you'll see a webpack process watching your filesi after a new renderer.bundle.js is generated you can refresh the excel parser processor app window with `cmd + R` or `ctrl + R` depending on your system.

-To generate binaries on your computer after your development is completed, you can run
+To generate binaries on your computer after your development is completed, you can run;

 ```bash
 $ npm run dist
 ```

-command.
 This will add binaries under /release folder on your project folder.

+/release folder is ignored at the repository.
+Travis will be building the binaries after your branch is merged with master.

 [david_img]: https://david-dm.org/btargac/excel-parser-processor/status.svg
 [david_site]: https://david-dm.org/btargac/excel-parser-processor